Tutorial to build ODA-Component from Open-API Reference Implementation

 This tutorial shows the complete process to package, test and deploy an ODA-Component, using the nodejs reference implementation of the TMF637 Product Inventory Management API as the source code.
-You should be able to follow the process below using an existing software application as source (the process should work for simple applications - it is intended as a tutorial to get you started; For more complex applications you may have to decompose to multiple containers/micro-services and even multiple ODA-Components).
+You should be able to follow the process below using an existing software application as source.
+The process should work for simple applications - it is intended as a tutorial to get you started.
+For more complex applications you may have to decompose to multiple containers/micro-services and even multiple ODA-Components.

 For an introdution to the Open-Digital Architecture component model, take a look at the recording from the Digital Transformation World Series conference: